Agenda

 Since they believe that they can make babies without the need for a man mother, why would an A-women ever bother to give birth to any A-men babies at all?
 What use are they if they have no part in advancing Adem ?
 Why don’t they just become a race of self replicating A-women instead?
 A more complete half race without the need or desire for any male input whatsoever.

-Well we have only just connected their own beliefs to the Aturan church’s miracle of the virgin birth and now you want the biology behind it as well?
-Two miracles in one day!
-Tehlu’s tits and teeth.
-Have you stopped to consider that perhaps they simply can’t do anything about it? even if they wanted to?
-It’s called natural selection.
-The A-Women may, or might not, be able to flower alone but either way, no woman can conciously pre-order the sex of their next baby and then nine (6*) months later simply ‘make it so’ any more than any other creature could.
-Life simply doesn’t work that way.
+Well that would shout very loudly to the other races that the Adem are a mutant race of women warriors and to a barbarian that means there is something wrong with them and that usually means they are probably demons.
+Having men along for the ride will naturally help all Ademre to blend in better with civilization.
+Furthermore, while the A-Women may, or might not, be able to flower alone no woman can conciously pre-order the sex of their next baby and then nine (6*) months later simply ‘make it so’ any more than any other woman could.
+Its called natural selection and life simply doesn’t work that way.
 You put in your penny and you get what you are given in this world and God alone knows the real reasons behind such things.

 A-Men